Prayers

 hear our prayer

-Rejoicing in the fellowship of all your saints, we commend ourselves and the whole creation to your unfailing love.
+Rejoicing in the fellowship of St. Elmo and all your saints, we commend ourselves and the whole creation to your unfailing love.

 Amen.